hellohaptik/docs_haptik/docs/bot-builder/advanced/integrating-custom-code.md

 ---
 title: Integrating Custom Code
 ---

+## Node Integrations
 Once a particular node has been detected and the mandatory entities have been collected, these entities can be given to custom code to execute your own business logic.

-There are 3 different ways to execute this business logic.
+There are 2 different ways to execute this business logic.

-## 1. API Functions
+### API Functions

 _This is internal to Haptik Developers_

-## 2. Webhooks
+### Webhooks

 A node can be configured to call a webhook once the required entities have been collected.